Tall Ship Sailing Adventure in Northern Spain

 - Duration: 8 days

-Sail with tall ship Blue Clipper from Northern Spain to Southern Portugal, discovering coastal harbour towns and river estuaries along the way.
+Sail with tall ship Blue Clipper to discover the coast Northern from La Coruna exploring harbour towns and river estuaries along the way.

-Your sailing adventure on tall ship Blue Clipper begins on the North coast of Spain in the port town of La Coruña as she makes her way south along this stunning coast line.
+Your sailing adventure on tall ship Blue Clipper begins on the North coast of Spain in the port town of La Coruña.
 Experience majestic mountains, the air full of the scent of eucalyptus, traditional ancient villages and beautiful deserted estuaries.

 - Fully crewed tall ship

 - Great for solo travellers

 North coast of Spain

 Join Blue Clipper in the North coast of Spain in the maritime city of La Coruña.
 The town’s history is closely connected with its historic fishing and trading port, and the peninsula on which the historic part of town is situated, is home to an interesting Romanesque road network with squares and medieval churches.
 The Hercules Tower is one of the oldest lighthouse in the world and the town boasts a Museum of Fine Arts, with works by Goya and others on display – it’s well worth a visit before you join the boat!

 From La Coruña,, Blue Clipper will set sail south towards towards the Galactic fjords surrounding Vigo.
 The sailing will mostly be made by day, however, there may be an opportunity for an overnight sail down the coast.
 As you make your way down, there will be plenty of opportunities to explore stunning locations such as Muros.
 A seafront town lined with ancient granite-paved streets, traditional Spanish markets and bustling taverns.